DIDN’T SEE IT COMING! The Bachchans Get Trolled Massively For Their ‘Taali Bajao Thaali Bajao’ Pics

 |

-Last evening (March 23, 2020), at 5 PM, Amitabh Bachchan, Aishwarya Rai Bachchan, Abhishek Bachchan, Shweta Bachchan, Navya Naveli Nanda and Aaradhya Bachchan came out on their rooftop as a part of PM Narendra Modi’s Janata Curfew initiative to give a shout-out to people who have been providing medical and other essential services during the ongoing coronavirus pandemic.
+Last evening (March 23, 2020), at 5 pm, Amitabh Bachchan, Aishwarya Rai Bachchan, Abhishek Bachchan, Shweta Bachchan, Navya Naveli Nanda and Aaradhya Bachchan came out on the rooftop of their home in Mumbai as a part of Prime Minister Narendra Modi’s Janata Curfew initiative to give a shout-out to people who have been providing medical and other essential services during the ongoing Coronavirus pandemic.

 Kanika Kapoor Gets REPRIMANDED By The Hospital For Throwing Starry Tantrums!